facebook

 Add throw pillows

 Adding decorative pillows is one of the simplest ways to enhance your daybed's look.
 As Kyle Marquardt suggests, you can dress up your daybed with throw pillows to create a cozy and inviting look.
 Rasha Rizwan recommends layering the daybed with contrasting throw pillows in different sizes and bolsters for a warm touch.
-Keely Smith agrees, suggesting a mix of textures and colors for a stylish and comfortable space.
+Keely Smith agrees, suggesting a mix of textures and colorful pillows for a stylish and comfortable space.

 Add Throw Blankets